-This Chinese pork belly recipe features soft and juicy pork with a blackened Szechuan pepper crust and a crispy crackling topping!
+Chinese pork belly, roasted for the perfect crispy crackling soft and juicy pork with a blackened Szechuan pepper and five-spice crust.

 I adore pork belly, if I ever get to that mythical last meal choice then it is likely what I would choose!